top of page

 Whatever banking path you pursue, it’s important to have some basic banking knowledge.

-• Opening a Savings Account: Savings accounts can help foster the habit of saving by providing a secure place to store your money while earning modest interest rates over time.
+• Learn how to open a savings account: Savings accounts can help foster the habit of saving by providing a secure place to store your money while earning modest interest rates over time.
 Although these rates may not be particularly impressive at first, the power of compound interest means even small amounts can grow significantly over time.

-• Checking Accounts: Checking accounts are designed for everyday transactions, with most accounts including a debit card to facilitate purchases and ATM withdrawals.
-Knowing how to avoid overdraft fees is vitally important; be mindful of your account balance to prevent accidental overdrafts.
+• Utilize a checking account: checking accounts are designed for everyday transactions, with most accounts including a debit card to facilitate purchases and ATM withdrawals.
+Knowing how to avoid overdraft fees is super important; be mindful of your account balance to prevent accidental overdrafts.

-• ATM Cards and Debit Cards: Both ATM cards and debit cards provide convenient access to funds.
+• Get an ATM card and/or debit card: Both ATM cards and debit cards provide convenient access to funds.
 It's important to understand their differences - an ATM card should primarily be used for cash withdrawals while debit cards may be used both purchases and withdrawals.
-Keeping your PIN and card information secure is essential to prevent unauthorized transactions.
+Keeping your PIN and card information private is essential to prevent unauthorized transactions (aka to keep people from using the information to steal your funds).

-• Fees and Charges: Be wary of fees associated with banking services that can sometimes go undetected, such as monthly maintenance fees, ATM fees and overdraft charges.
+• Be knowledgeable about potential fees and charges: Be wary of fees associated with banking services that can sometimes go undetected, such as monthly maintenance fees, ATM fees, and overdraft charges.
 Some banks offer fee-free accounts for students- be sure to explore these options to minimize costs!

 TLDR: